Characterization of low loss microstrip resonators as a building block for circuit QED in a 3D waveguide

 Here $\Psi$ is the complex digamma function.
-Fig.~\ref{fig:Qi_Nb_Tramp}(b) shows the frequency shift over temperature and the fit.
-In contrast to the effect on $Q_{\text{int}}$, off resonant TLS contribute to the frequency shift~\cite{pappas_two_2011}.
-As a consequence the resonance frequency is independent of power (see supplementary material).
-To improve the signal to noise ratio for these measurements, we thus decided to measure the resonance frequency shift at $\approx10^6$ photons.
+Fig.~\ref{fig:Qi_Nb_Tramp}(b) shows the frequency shift when increasing the temperature of the cryostat.
+In contrast to the effect on $Q_{\text{int}}$, off resonant TLS contribute to the frequency shift~\cite{pappas_two_2011}, which makes the resonance frequency independent of power~\cite{see_supp}.
 The only fit parameter is the combined loss parameter, $k$.
 For measurements of the Nb MSR in the aluminum waveguide, we observe a drop in the frequency shift above \SI{350}{mK}.
 We attribute this again to the breakdown of superconductivity in the waveguide wall.
 Below \SI{350}{mK}, the measurements are in good agreement with the model.
 In case of the niobium MSR in the copper waveguide, we observe agreement throughout the whole measurement range.

-The fit value found for the combined loss parameter, $k$, is between \SI{5.6(3)e-7}{} and \SI{9.1(5)e-7}{}.
-In~\cite{bruno_reducing_2015} they found a similar value of \SI{6.35(4)e-7}{} for NbTiN coplanar resonators.
-The values obtained by fitting the shift of the resonance frequency are about 10\% to 30\% lower, than fitting the change of the internal quality factor (Fig.~\ref{fig:Qi_Al_Tramp}(a)).
-This agrees with the observations in~\cite{pappas_two_2011}.
-There the authors argue, that $Q_{\text{int}}$ depends on TLS losses in a narrow frequency range around the resonance frequency of the MSR.
-In contrast $\Delta f_r$ depends on the loss parameter over a wider frequency spectrum, as off resonant TLS contribute to the frequency shift.
-Therefore these values do not have to agree, as they depend on the frequency distribution of the TLS.
+The values obtained for $k$~\cite{see_supp} by fitting the shift of the resonance frequency are about 10\% to 30\% lower, than fitting the change of the internal quality factor (Fig.~\ref{fig:Qi_Nb_Tramp}(a)).
+This can be attributed to a non-uniform frequency distribution of TLS~\cite{pappas_two_2011}, which leads to a difference whether $Q_{int}$ or $\Delta f_r$ is considered.
+The intrinsic quality factor depends on losses to TLS near the resonance frequency, whereas the shift of the resonance frequency depends on a wider frequency spectrum of TLS.

-An approximate low power, low temperature limit on $Q_{\text{int}}$ is given by $1/k$.
-For the MSR in the copper waveguide we find a limit of \SI{1.00(2)e6}{} and for the MSR in the aluminum waveguide of \SI{1.3(1)e6}{}, taking the $k$ value found fitting the change of $Q_{\text{int}}$.
-These limits are higher than what we find for the intrinsic quality factor in the low power, low temperature limit.